SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/email-address-policies/email-address-policies.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/12/2018
 ms.audience: ITPro
 ms.topic: overview
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: b63b63bb-6faf-4337-8441-50bc64b49bb8
-description: "Learn about email address policies in Exchange 2016."
+description: "Summary: Learn about email address policies in Exchange 2016."
 ---

 # Email address policies in Exchange 2016

-Learn about email address policies in Exchange 2016.
+ **Summary**: Learn about email address policies in Exchange 2016.

 Email address policies define the rules that create email addresses for recipients in your Exchange organization.
 Email address policies in Exchange Server 2016 are basically unchanged from Exchange Server 2010.

-The SMTP domains that are available to use in email address policies are defined by the accepted domains that are configured in the Exchange organization (specifically, authoritative domains and internal relay domains).
+The SMTP domains that are available to use in email address policies are defined by the  *accepted domains*  that are configured in the Exchange organization (specifically, authoritative domains and internal relay domains).
 For more information about accepted domains, see [Accepted domains in Exchange 2016](../../mail-flow/accepted-domains/accepted-domains.md).

 The basic components of an email address policy are:

-- **Email address templates** Define the email address format for the recipients (for example  `<firstname>@contoso.com` or  `<lastname>.<firstname>@contoso.com`).
+- **Email address templates**: Define the email address format for the recipients (for example  `<firstname>@contoso.com` or  `<lastname>.<firstname>@contoso.com`).

-- **Recipient filter** Specifies the recipients whose email addresses are configured by the policy.
+- **Recipient filter**: Specifies the recipients whose email addresses are configured by the policy.

-- **Priority** Specifies the order to apply the email address policies (important if a recipient is identified by more than one policy).
+- **Priority**: Specifies the order to apply the email address policies (important if a recipient is identified by more than one policy).

 To configure email address policies, see [Procedures for email address policies in Exchange 2016](eap-procedures.md).

 ## Email address templates

 An email address template contains the **address type** and the **address format**.
 An email address policy can contain multiple email address templates.
 One template must define the primary (reply) SMTP email address, and there can be only one primary SMTP email address defined in the policy (it's the **Reply-To:** email address for recipients).
-Other email address templates in the policy define the additional or proxy addresses for recipients.
+Other email address templates in the policy define the additional or  *proxy*  addresses for recipients.

 ### Address types
 <a name="AddressType"> </a>